Yamaha Wolverine SxS with Winch

 DO NOT use dead-standing trees as anchor points!

 Do not stand near the winch line during operation.
 If the winch line snaps or comes loose, it can cause severe injury.
-Maintain a safe distance from the winch line and always use caution when operating the winch.
+Maintain a safe distance (about 30 feet, if using a 20 foot cable) from the winch line and always use caution when operating the winch.

 Don’t rush the winching process – doing so will only lead to mistakes.